-Yearly, each student will be required to have their health care provider answer questions and sign off that they have been examined, that they are in good physical health, and have no restrictions when taking part in clinical rotations.
+Yearly, each student will be required to have their health care provider sign off that they have been examined, that they are in good physical health, and have no restrictions when taking part in clinical rotations.
 This information will be filled in on a health maintenance record.
 The health care provider will also verify/sign off on the students' health history.
-It is the students' responsibility to notify the Chairperson of the HSE Education Department of any changes in their health status.
+It is the students' responsibility to notify the Nursing Program Coordinator of any changes in their health status.